Price Discrimination in International Airline Markets: Data

-We observe the entire itinerary of a passenger, so to select ticket purchases for our final sample, we discard all passengers using a flight as part of a connecting itinerary.
-For example, if we see a passenger report flying from Cleveland to Taipei via Seattle, we drop them from our sample.
-The same is true if we observe a passenger flying from Toulouse to Charlotte via Paris.

-\paragraph{``Monopoly'' Markets.} As mentioned earlier, we focus on monopoly markets.
-In international air travel, nonstop markets tend to be concentrated for all but the few busiest airport-pairs.
-We classify a market as a monopoly-market if it satisfies one of following two criteria: (i) one airline flies at least 95\% of the total capacity on the route (where the capacity is measured using the OAG data); or (ii) there is a US carrier and foreign carrier that operate on the market with antitrust immunity from the U.S. Department of Justice.
+\paragraph{Monopoly Markets.} As mentioned earlier, we focus on monopoly markets.
+In international air travel, nonstop markets tend to be concentrated, except for a few busiest airport pairs.
+We classify a market as a monopoly market if it satisfies one of the following two criteria: (i) one airline flies at least 95\% of the total capacity on the route (where the capacity is measured using the OAG data); or (ii) a U.S. carrier and foreign carrier operate on the market with antitrust immunity from the U.S. Department of Justice.
 These immunities do not have any additional regulatory oversight on airfares.

 These antitrust exemptions come from market access treaties signed between the U.S. and the foreign country that specify a local foreign carrier (usually an alliance partner of the U.S. airline) that will share the route.
-For example, on July 20, 2010 antitrust exemption was granted to OneWorld alliance, which includes American Airlines, British Airways, Iberia, Finnair and Royal Jordanian, for 10 years subject to a slot remedy.\footnote{ To determine such markets, we use information from DOT and carriers' 10K reports filed with the SEC.}
+For example, on July 20, 2010, antitrust exemption was granted to the OneWorld alliance, which includes American Airlines, British Airways, Iberia, Finnair, and Royal Jordanian, for ten years subject to a slot remedy.\footnote{To determine such markets, we use information from DOT and carriers' 10K reports filed with the SEC.}

-In a few cases, we define markets at the city-pair level because we are concerned that within-city airports are substitutable.
-The airports that we aggregate up to a city-pairs market definition include airports in the New York, London, and Tokyo metropolitan.
+We define markets at the city-pair level in a few cases because we are concerned that within-city airports are substitutable.
+The airports that we aggregate up to a city-pairs market definition include airports in the New York, London, and Tokyo metropolitan areas.
 Thus, we treat a flight from New York JFK to London Heathrow to be in the same market as a flight from Newark EWR to London Gatwick.